David Roland: Other projects

 To raise funds for the Abraham Lincoln Brigade Archives (ALBA), Roland proposed a benefit program featuring Pete Seeger, Patti Smith and Guy Davis.
 He produced the entertainment section of the standing-room-only benefit at the Museum of the City of New York.
 Currently, he is working to establish an Archive of Songs of Social Significance at SUNY Purchase and is producing a concert to inaugurate the project.

 Another film in progress is a documentary called 'Why Art?'
 Is it a Biological Necessity?, which has the support of Ian Tattersal of the American Museum of Natural History and Paleontologist Richard Leakey.
 The film will examine homo sapiens' apparent intrinsic need to create art.

 Another project is a film about the Development and Meaning of Comedy and how it was used beginning with the Greeks, covering Shakespeare, and including modern times.

-David was the Creative Consultant on a film about anti-semitism in Poland and was awarded the accolade 'il miglor fabbro' (the better craftsman) by the film's producer.
+David was the Creative Consultant on a film about antisemitism in Poland and was awarded the accolade 'il miglor fabbro' (the better craftsman) by the film's producer.

 He is married to writer Leah Margulies Roland.
 They have three children; Samuel J. Roland, Abigail Roland, and Jessica Roland.
 They have six grandchildren.